TosbackCgusBridge-Bot/CGUs-versions/Hubpages/Privacy Policy.md

 We obtain the categories of personal information listed above from the following categories of sources:

 *   Directly from you.
 For example, from forms you complete or products and services you purchase from us. from content or other materials you enter or upload to our Platform or Services.
-“Platform” or “Services” includes the following websites and related services: maven.io, the websites listed **here**, hubpages.com, saymedia.com, si.com, thestreet.com and other Partner sites that link to these Terms.
+“Platform” or “Services” includes the websites listed **here** and other Partner sites that link to our Terms of Use.
 *   Indirectly from you.
 For example, from observing your actions on our Website.
 This may be done by us or by third parties with whom we have agreements to operate within or in conjunction with our Platform or Services.

 **Use of Personal Information**